magicmemories/puppet-auth0/README.md

 `auth0_resource_server` resources don't have this problem, since the `identifier` (aka 'Audience') attribute of a Resource Server _is_ an immutable identifier that can be specified when creating the resource.

+### Rate Limiting
+The `ruby-auth0` gem (in which this module is built) doesn't expose enough information during rate-limiting to try dynamically wait out the issue.
+If rate-limiting is encountered during the puppet run, then further resources which make use of the same API endpoints will fail.
+This module does do some caching to limit the number of API requests.

 ## Development